Influence of oscillatory shear on nucleation in metallic glasses: a molecular dynamics study: Results and Discussion

-To go further, the TTT curves were obtained systematically for different strain amplitudes, keeping the period fixed at {$t_p=0.02$ ns} {on the one hand}, and for different periods, with a strain amplitude $\gamma_A=0.06$ or $\gamma_A=0.1$, {on the other hand}.
-Figure \ref{fig:3} shows the corresponding results both in Ni$_{50}$Al$_{50}$ (panel (a),(c)) and Zr$_{77}$Cu$_{23}$ (panel (b),(d)).
-The dashed curves in figure \ref{fig:3} are fitted from the simulation results by using a modified CNT formula\cite{turnbull1969under} (see Appendix).
-For Ni$_{50}$Al$_{50}$, the nucleation process is {quite} fast, and the shortest incubation time $\tau_N$ is less than {1 ns}.
-Both the nose temperature $T_N$ and the corresponding incubation time $\tau_N$ are insensitive to the strain amplitude and period (Figure \ref{fig:3} a,c).
-Furthermore, above $T_N$, the nucleation process is slightly retarded, and below $T_N$, the nucleation process is significantly accelerated.
-The main {effects} of the external oscillatory loading, obtained either by increasing $\gamma_A$ or by decreasing $t_p$, are that {(i) }the kinetic term is significantly decreased, and {(ii)} the thermodynamic term is slightly enhanced.
-In contrast, for Cu$_{23}$Zr$_{77}$, the nucleation process is relatively slow, and $\tau_N$ is larger than {10 ns}.
-For a fast period {$t_p=0.02$ ns}, Figure \ref{fig:3} b shows that $\tau_N$ is almost insensitive to the external loading, but the nose temperature $T_N$ decreases when $\gamma_A$ increases.
-The shift of the nose temperature of the TTT curve when increasing $\gamma_A$ in Cu$_{23}$Zr$_{77}$ is consistent with the observation of the transition from kinetic control to thermodynamic control in Figure \ref{fig:2} d. {This} suggests that the thermodynamic term is significantly increased by the external loading, and the balance between the kinetic and thermodynamic {terms} shifts to a lower temperature.
-In contrast, for a slow oscillation period ({$t_p=1$ ns and $10$ ns} in Figure \ref{fig:3} d), the effect of external loading is similar to the case of Ni$_{50}$Al$_{50}$ system in figure \ref{fig:3} c.
-Hence the shift in the nose temperature behavior in Cu$_{23}$Zr$_{77}$ is dependent on the competition between the external period $t_p$ and the nose incubation time $\tau_N^Q$.
-For a slow period, when the ratio $\tau_N^Q/t_p$ is approaching the situation of Ni$_{50}$Al$_{50}$, the nose temperature is insensitive to the amplitude strain.
-For fast period loading, the ratio $\tau_N^Q/t_p$ is large, and the thermodynamic term will be increased notably by the amplitude strain, and then the nose temperature will be shifted to low temperature (see figure \ref{fig:A0} in the Appendix).
+In contrast, for Cu$_{23}$Zr$_{77}$, the nucleation process is relatively slow, and $\tau_N$ is larger than 10 ns.
+For a fast period $t_p=0.02$ ns, Figure \ref{fig:3} (b) \BSS{and Figure \ref{fig:4} (b)} shows that $\tau_N$ is almost insensitive to the external loading, but the nose temperature $T_N$ decreases when $\gamma_A$ increases \BSS{(figure \ref{fig:4} (a))}.
+The shift of the nose temperature of the TTT curve when increasing $\gamma_A$ in Cu$_{23}$Zr$_{77}$ is consistent with the observation of the transition from kinetic control to thermodynamic control in Figure \ref{fig:2} (d).
+This suggests that the thermodynamic factor is significantly increased by the external loading, and the balance between the kinetic and thermodynamic factors shifts to a lower temperature.
+In contrast, for a slow oscillation period ($t_p=1$ ns and $10$ ns in Figure \ref{fig:3} (d)), the effect of external loading is similar to the case of Ni$_{50}$Al$_{50}$ system in Figure \ref{fig:3} (c).

-Generally, the incubation time is controlled by three factors: the prefactor, kinetic term and thermodynamic term (see equation \ref{eqn:1}).
-And the shortest incubation time is the balance among those three factors.
-For Ni$_{50}$Al$_{50}$, the shortest incubation time $\tau_N$ is insensitive to the amplitude strain increase.
-However, the kinetic term is notably decreased and thermodynamic term is only slightly increased.
-It implies that, to keep the shortest incubation time unchanged, the prefactor should be increased with the kinetic term at the nose temperature.
-This is confirmed by the strong correlation between prefactor and kinetic barrier (figure \ref{fig:A0} in the appendix) for various amplitude strains and periods.